-The new directive will require organisations to publish more information about their environmental impact, social and economic performance, as well as governance practices.
+The new directive will require organisations to publish information about their environmental impact, social and economic performance, as well as governance practices.

 In this article we explain what the directive is, who it affects and the steps you can take to prepare for its enforcement.

-To accomplish this, the Commission believes that investors must have direct exposure to complete and coherent information on their potential investees, including information on environmental practices, social responsibility and governance mechanisms.
+The Commission believes that investors must have direct exposure to complete and coherent information on their potential investees, including information on environmental practices, social responsibility and governance mechanisms.

 NFRD came into force in all EU member states in 2018.
 All 27 nations had subsequently adopted the Directive into national legislation, and it is now up to corporations to comply.